ezeportela/apex-number-field/README.md

-# APEX WebView Region Plugin
+# APEX Number Field Dynamic Action Plugin

 Oracle APEX Dynamic Action Plugin for prevent the user from entering unnecessary characters in the fields whose type is number.